willpinha/daisy-components/README.md

 # Daisy [Universe](https://daisyuniverse.com)

-*🌌 Amazing UI components and themes for DaisyUI*
+*🌌 Amazing UI components and themes for [DaisyUI](https://daisyui.com)*

 </div>

 ## 🌌 About

-I used DaisyUI in some projects and the amount of functionality it offers without any JavaScript code is incredible, not to mention the different themes and colors available

-I didn't find more complex usage examples for DaisyUI anywhere, so I decided to create this collection.
-I hope it inspires you in your projects!
+Daisy Universe is a project that aims to provide the community with custom UI components and color themes for DaisyUI

 ## 🌌 Features

 - Mobile-first UI components
-- Supports all 32 DaisyUI themes
+- Beautiful DaisyUI custom themes
-- Constantly growing collection
 - Free and open source, forever

 ## 🌌 Installation